MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ### Kill a window process

-With the Window Walker plugin you can kill the process of a window if it hangs.
+With the Window Walker plugin you can kill the process of a window if it stops responding.

 > [!NOTE]
 > There are some limitations for the "kill process" feature: